MathosProject/Mathos-Project-Java/Notes/Idea.md

 * Ability to create homework
 * Analytics for the teachers
 * Social interactivity (share Google+)
+* Assesing subjective questions based on a template (based on Zhao F..
+(2008).
+The Algorithm Analyses and Design about the Subjective Test Online Basing on the DOM Tree.
+Computer Science and Software Engineering, 2008 International Conference on.
+Vol. 5, ss.577,581.)

 Miscellaneous
 * move .NET version of Mathos to github